centria/console/docs/part1.md

 <h3>Exercise 13: Cloning</h3>
 <ol>
-<li>Find out using Google, how you can find out the names and addresses of the remote repositories of a project.
-The answer is a command you should run inside the Git project, when a remote has been set</li>
+- Find out using Google, how you can find out the names and addresses of the remote repositories of a project.
+The answer is a command you should run inside the Git project, when a remote has been set
-<li>Find an <a href="https://en.wikipedia.org/wiki/Open-source_software">open source</a> project of your choice from GitHub (you can for example check our student organization <a href="https://github.com/TKOaly">TKO-äly's GitHub</a> for some projects).
+- Find an <a href="https://en.wikipedia.org/wiki/Open-source_software">open source</a> project of your choice from GitHub (you can for example check our student organization <a href="https://github.com/TKOaly">TKO-äly's GitHub</a> for some projects).
 First clone the project to your local machine.
 Then find out what the name of the remote repository is set to by default.
-You can do this with the command you found in the previous part of this exercise.</li>
+You can do this with the command you found in the previous part of this exercise.
 </ol>